Farm8763/salty_l4d2_server/README.md

 - TODO:

 Spinning up a DigitalOcean droplet
-- Need to set up ssh keys with digitalocean.
+- Need to set up ssh keys with digitalocean, as well as access keys.
 See https://www.digitalocean.com/community/tutorials/saltstack-infrastructure-configuring-salt-cloud-to-spin-up-digitalocean-resources  for advice
 - Add missing values to /etc/salt/cloud.providers.d/digitalocean.conf

 Command to spin up a droplet (dev droplet)